kinoheld/kinoheld-graphql-examples/README.md

 # kinoheld-graphql-examples
-Example queries for kinoheld GraphQL endpoint.
+Example queries for kinoheld GraphQL endpoint for use with your favorite [client library](https://graphql.org/code/#graphql-clients).